Butter Mints

-With just five ingredients, you can make sweet and creamy homemade Butter Mints.
+With just five ingredients, you can make sweet and creamy homemade butter mints.
 They are perfect for any gathering, and make great gifts!

 A cup and baking tray filled with colorful butter mints.